Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 #### Standards

 The following table lists all the standards you will be evaluated on in this course.
 Each standard states what conditions must be met to reach a proficiency level.
-There are four proficiency levels for each standard, with eac h increase in level requiring more
+There are four proficiency levels for each standard, with each increase in level requiring more

 Additionally, to demonstrate full mastery in a topic you must demonstrate your aptitude during an individual examination.